Over HDB Income Ceiling 2026: Buy Resale Anyway | Nexus

 Dan Ler — Mortgage Advisor, Nexus Mortgage SG

-About the author — Dan Ler is a Mortgage Advisor at Nexus Mortgage SG, an independent Singapore brokerage that works with 16+ MAS-regulated lenders.
+About the author — Dan Ler has advised on Singapore home loans since 2017 at Nexus Mortgage SG, an independent brokerage comparing 16+ MAS-regulated lenders.
 Nexus has facilitated 500+ home loans across HDB, EC, private condo and landed property segments.
 Banks pay Nexus on disbursement, so there is no cost to the borrower.

 Nexus Mortgage SG is an independent Singapore mortgage advisory.
 This article is general information, not financial advice.
 HDB eligibility, income ceilings and grant quantums are administered by HDB and CPF; bank-loan TDSR/MSR rules are administered by MAS.
 Figures are illustrative and reflect HDB, MAS, IRAS and CPF positions as of 21 May 2026; rules and bank rates can change.
 Sources: HDB HFE Letter application, HDB Income Guidelines, CPF on the HFE letter, MAS Notice 645 (TDSR), IRAS Buyer's Stamp Duty, CPF Home Ownership.